 A few weeks ago, a co-worker told me that I didn't use the latest version of TypeScript.
-After a quick check, I was using the version 2.1.4 whereas the latest was 2.1.5.
-The first thing that came in my head was, I should be notified when a new release is available on GitHub.
+After a quick check, I was using version 2.1.4 whereas the latest was 2.1.5.
+The first thing that came to my head was, I should be notified when a new release is available on GitHub.
 So, I searched for a checkbox or something similar on GitHub to enable email notifications for new releases.
 Unfortunately, this setting is not available (or I didn't find it).
-However, I found the URL of a RSS feed in the source code of the page:
+However, I found the URL of an RSS feed in the source code of the page:

 <link href="https://github.com/Microsoft/TypeScript/releases.atom" rel="alternate" title="TypeScript Release Notes" type="application/atom+xml" />

 You can add this RSS in Feedly or any other feed readers.
 However, I prefer receiving an email to be sure I don't forget to install the latest version.
-The idea is to use Zapier to automate the process of sending an email when a new item is added the feed.
+The idea is to use Zapier to automate the process of sending an email when a new item is added to the feed.
 (Note: you can also use IFFFT, or Microsoft Flow)